 Marine ExChanges is a research project about marine citizen science.
 The project has come to completion, however this page will continue to be updated with news and publications as they happen.

-To contact Vicki Martin, please click here to use the contact form.
+To contact Vicki (Victoria) Martin, please click here to use the contact form.

 March 2017 Update: Publication

 Citizen Science as a Means for Increasing Public Engagement in Science: Presumption or Possibility?

 The final analysis from the national survey of marine users has been published in the journal Science Communication.(From March 2017 it is available online first, but will be published in the April Special Issue.)
 In this article, I look at the likelihood that citizen science will engage people who are less-than-enthusiastic about science.
 If you would like a copy of the article, please feel free to contact me.

 Or you can download a copy of the postprint here: